-This looseleaf Atlas is one prototype product of experiments in land use change detection using remote sensors on aircraft and of Department of the Interior's Earth Resources Observations System (EROS) Program and National Aeronautics Space Administration's Earth Observations program.
+This looseleaf Atlas is one prototype product of experiments in land use change detection using remote sensors on aircraft and Earth-orbiting satellites.
+Sensor data and census data are being compared for a sample of urban test sites.
+These efforts are parts of Department of the Interior's Earth Resources Observations System (EROS) Program and National Aeronautics Space Administration's Earth Observations program.
 Photography for change detection by NASA, 1970, 1971, and 1972.
-Photogrammetry,
+Photogrammetry, cartography, and computer operations by divisions of U.S. Geological Survey.
+Analysis and applications development by Geographic Applications Program, Office of Chief Geographer, USGS.